kuma35/thinking-forth-translate/chapter5.rst

-Sometimes an argument is passed on the stack from screen to screen, such as the value returned by ``BEGIN`` or ``IF`` in a multiscreen assembler definition, or the base address passed from one defining word to another—see “Compile-Time Factoring” in :doc:`chapter6`.
+Sometimes an argument is passed on the stack from screen to screen, such as the value returned by ``BEGIN`` or ``IF`` in a multiscreen assembler definition, or the base address passed from one defining word to another—see “Compile-Time Factoring” in :doc:`Chapter Six<chapter6>`.
 In these cases, it’s best to save the value of ``BASE`` on the return stack like this:

 .. code-block:: none